Wondering which are the best places to visit in the UK? I and my fellow travel bloggers listed down our recommended places to visit in the UK.

 Recommended by Faith of XYUandBEYONd

 I’ve read about The Shambles for years and it has been on my bucket list to visit for a very long time.
-The photos you see in history documentaries just doesn’t do the place justice.
+The photos you see in history documentaries just don’t do the place justice.

-A shambolic topsy turvy place of sheltered laneways with tilting Tudor buildings on either side the Shambles is a slice of history from the 15th century.
+A shambolic topsy turvy place of sheltered laneways with tilting Tudor buildings on either side of the Shambles is a slice of history from the 15th century.
 The Shambles got its name from the butchers that used to toss the leftover bits of meat into the streets.
 Over 900 years old it is mentioned in the Domesday Book and there are as many stories as there are cobbles on the streets.

-The Shambles Food Court is a must visit preparing everything from North African food to French Crepes.
+The Shambles Food Court is a must-visit preparing everything from North African food to French Crepes.